AI-TOOLKIT/VoiceBridge/README.md

 6. VoiceBridge includes two complete **examples** which demonstrate how to use the library.
 Both examples are also available in Kaldi.
 This makes the learning of VoiceBridge for Kaldi users much easier.

     - One of the examples is the Yes-No example.
 This is a very simple speech recognition example in which we train a model to recognize people saying ‘yes’ or ‘no’.
-The WER (word error rate) of this example in VoiceBridge is 2% (98% accuracy) and the training + testing takes about 8 seconds.
+The WER (word error rate) of this example in VoiceBridge is 2% (98% accuracy) and the training + testing takes about 8 seconds (with 4 processor cores).

     - The second example is the so called LibriSpeech example, a real world speech recognition application in which several hours of English speech learning and recognition are included.
-The WER (word error rate) of this example in VoiceBridge is 5.92% (94% accuracy) and the training + testing takes about 25 minutes.
+The WER (word error rate) of this example in VoiceBridge is 5.92% (94% accuracy) and the training + testing takes about 25 minutes (with 4 processor cores).

 	Both examples are ready to use code templates for your speech recognition projects!
 More examples may be added later.